RiledUpCrow/Flier/docs/Action.md

 **`targetCompass`**

-This Action points player's compass at the closest target of specified type.
+This action points player's compass at the closest target of specified type.
 It's best to run this Action repeatedly, since targets (players) are moving.

 ```
 target_action: